European shares dip as Dutch vote and Fed loom, FTSE bucks trend

 LONDON, March 14 European shares fell on Tuesday on uncertainty ahead of elections in the Netherlands and a U.S. interest rate decision later in the week.

-After four days of gains, the pan-European STOXX 600 index eased 0.2 percent by 0952 GMT, weighed down by banks, energy stocks and basic resources .
+After four days of gains, the pan-European STOXX 600 index eased 0.2 percent by 0824 GMT, weighed down by banks and basic resources stocks.

-The biggest fallers among banks were Raiffeisen Bank , Royal Bank of Scotland and Bank of Ireland which all lost more than 2 percent.

-In a week dominated by political and central bank events, markets were focussed on the Netherlands' parliamentary election on Wednesday as well as an interest rate decision by the U.S. Federal Reserve.

-"However, the long term benefit would depend upon how RWE's management utilises these proceeds (given the non-current nature of its debt)."

-Shares in Swiss drugmaker Galenica were the biggest fallers, down more than 3 percent after the firm posted a drop in 2016 profit, saying that the acquisition of U.S.-based Relypsa last year had a negative impact on the group's results.
+Earnings were the main drivers behind stock moves, with shares in German fragrance and flavour firm Symrise declining 2.1 percent after reporting disappointing results.

-Britain's FTSE 100 index outperformed slightly, however, gaining 0.2 percent as sterling hit an 8-week low after British Prime Minister Theresa May won the right to trigger divorce proceedings with the European Union.
-(Editing by Louise Ireland)
+Britain's FTSE 100 index outperformed, however, gaining 0.2 percent as sterling hit an 8-week low after British Prime Minister Theresa May won the right to trigger divorce proceedings with the European Union.
+(Reporting by Kit Rees; Editing by Louise Ireland)

 * Says Asia is "strong", emerging markets and Europe are "improving" - presentation